-- 1. Managing the purchase card program within the agency. - 2.
-Developing and enforcing agency policies and procedures for using the purchase card, including disciplinary procedures related to unauthorized use of cards and card renewal procedures.
-The agency policies and procedures should meet the minimum requirements of the statewide policies and
+- Develop and enforce agency policies and procedures for using the Purchase Card, including disciplinary procedures related to unauthorized use of cards and card renewal procedures.
+State ethics laws should also be considered when developing agency policies. - 2.
+Establish and maintain the Purchase Card reporting structure/hierarchy for the agency and ensure proper separation of duties.
+For example, a card user may not be the reviewer or Approving Official for their own transactions.

-- procedures contained in this chapter.
-State ethics laws should also be considered when developing agency policies. - 3.
-Establishing and maintaining the purchase card reporting structure/hierarchy for the agency and ensuring proper separation of duties.
-For example, a card user may not be the reviewer or approving official for their own transactions. - 4.
-Reviewing purchase card applications and determining who within the agency should receive a card.
-For agencies utilizing department cards, this also includes designating card custodians. - 5.
-Ensuring that a card user agreement form has been signed by both the card user and appropriate approving official before issuing the card, and maintaining copies of the signed agreements in the agency's files. - 6.
-Maintaining a list of current cardholders, card custodians, and designated card users that are authorized to use cards. - 7.
-Obtaining cards from the issuing bank and distributing new and reissued cards to agency employees. - 8.
-Providing training to approving officials, cardholders, card custodians, and designated card users in the management, security, and use of the card. - 9.
-Reviewing the agency purchase card program at least annually to ensure that proper procedures are being followed. - 10.
-Ensuring card users satisfy documentation requirements for purchases. - 11.
-Closing card accounts as necessary and collecting and destroying cards upon employee reassignment or termination.
+- 3. Review Purchase Card applications/requests and determine who within the agency should receive a card, to include designating Card Custodians. - 4.
+Ensure that a Card User Agreement Form has been signed by both the card user and appropriate Approving Official before issuing the card, and maintaining copies of the signed agreements in the agency's files. - 5.
+Ensure card users complete required procurement training noted on the Card User Agreement Form. - 6.
+Maintain a list of Card Custodians, and Designated Card Users that are authorized to use cards. - 7.
+Obtain cards from the issuing bank and distribute new and reissued cards to agency employees. - 8.
+Review the agency Purchase Card program and policies at least annually to ensure that proper procedures are being followed.
+This includes review of Card User Agreement Forms and obtaining new forms from card users at least once every two years. - 9.
+Ensure card users satisfy documentation requirements for purchases. - 10.
+Close card accounts as necessary and collect and destroy cards upon employee reassignment or termination.

-D. Approving official
+D. Approving Official

-The approving official is assigned to monitor, review, and approve card transactions to ensure compliance with purchase card policies and procedures, and is responsible for the following:
+The Approving Official is assigned to monitor, review, and approve card transactions to ensure compliance with Purchase Card policies and procedures.
+The Approving Official will:

-- 1. Complying with all state, agency, and purchasing statutes, rules, policies, and procedures. - 2.
-Establishing authorization controls for each card, which includes limits on the types of purchases, dollar limit per transaction, billing cycle purchase limit, - 3.
-Establishing procedures for maintaining security of the purchase card. - 4.
-Ensuring timely reconciliation of card statements, including ensuring that supporting documentation is attached. - 5.
-Monitoring card activity for unusual patterns of use or unacceptable transactions and taking appropriate disciplinary measures with card users who misuse their purchase card. - 6.
-Timely submission of the approved card statements to the fiscal office for payment.
+- 1. Comply with all applicable statutes, rules, policies, and procedures. - 2.
+Establish authorization controls for each card, which includes limits on the types of purchases, dollar limit per transaction, billing cycle purchase limit, etc. - 3.
+Establish procedures for maintaining security of the Purchase Card. - 4.
+Ensure timely reconciliation of card statements, including ensuring that supporting documentation is attached. - 5.
+Monitor card activity for unusual patterns of use or unacceptable transactions and take appropriate disciplinary measures with card users who misuse their Purchase Card. - 6.
+Timely submit approved card statements to the fiscal office for payment.

-E. Card custodian
+E. Card Custodian

-The card custodian administers and controls the use of department cards by authorized designated card users within the card custodian's workgroup and is responsible for the following:
+The Card Custodian administers and controls the use of Purchase Cards by authorized Designated Card Users within the Card Custodian's workgroup.
+The Card Custodian will: